Article written by Caitlin Claggett Woods, PhD, C.Psych.

 Scrupulosity Amongst the Religious Community

-Overcoming Shame & Accessing Appreciate Treatment
+Overcoming Shame & Accessing Appropriate Treatment

 Spiritual Doubt vs OCD Doubt

 Having a spiritual struggle does not inherently mean that someone needs treatment through a mental health provider.
-But doubt driven by scrupulosity operates differently than the spiritual doubt that the average parishioner/member will experience.
-With scrupulosity, the parishioner/member is stuck in a never-ending loop of pursuing reassurance, seeking to fill a need of true certainty that can never be attained.
-The desire for absolute certainty is frantic and urgent causing an overwhelming amount of anxiety.
-In an effort to reduce anxiety experienced, the individual may seek reassurance for their spiritual or religious leaders.
-Without the ability to recognize these doubts as part of OCD symptoms, a leader may unknowingly provide accommodations or reassurance that actually fuels the condition and slows down their progress.
+But doubt driven by scrupulosity operates differently than the spiritual doubt that the average person of faith will experience.
+With scrupulosity, they are stuck in a never-ending loop of pursuing r absolute certainty, caught in a frantic and overwhelming amount of anxiety.
+In an effort to reduce this anxiety, the individual may seek reassurance from their spiritual or religious leaders.
+Without the ability to recognize these doubts as part of OCD symptoms, a faith leader may unknowingly provide accommodation or reassurance that actually fuels the condition and deters their recovery.

 Where One Ends and the Other Begins

-Another more personal area to consider is the reason an individual is engaging in the practice, prayer, ritual, or custom.
+Another, more personal, area to consider is the reason an individual is engaging in the practice, prayer, ritual, or custom.
 When faith engagement is driven by OCD, religious rituals tend to be initiated due to fear, obligation, guilt, or shame.
-When faith engagement is driven by values, the individual is most likely leaning into meaning, joy, peace, hope, or gratitude.
+When faith engagement is driven by values, the individual is likely leaning into meaning, joy, peace, hope, or gratitude.
 There are legitimate times someone must pray out of fear (such as in the midst of a traumatic event), but it is important to consider the function.
-You might ask, “Is the person praying for support in the midst of a fearful situation, or are they praying because they fear not praying?”
+You might ask, “Is the person praying for support in the midst of a fearful situation, or are they praying because they fear the consequence of not praying?”
 Praying to seek support from the Divine is different from praying out of fear/guilt/obligation directly about not engaging in the ritual/practice.
 It is important to consider appropriate and customary faith engagement within the tradition.

 If you believe the religious engagement is a result of OCD or if you are unsure whether this is the case, it can offer a wonderful space to collaborate with a mental health provider rather than offering accommodation/reassurance.
 Then, as the individual moves through treatment, you might support their clinician by asking questions like, "Where do you find joy and meaning?
 What is your understanding of the nature of God?" as you help the congregant re-engage with faith in a value-driven way.